A buyer’s guide to conversational AI

 How conversational AI can drive value

-• Rapidly scales to accommodate new patients in a cost-effective manner
+• Rapidly scales to accommodate new consumers in a cost-effective manner

-Reduced cost to serve• Automated interactions can decrease labor costs related to patient questions and messages
+Reduced cost to serve• Automated interactions can decrease labor costs related to consumer questions and messages

 • Algorithms provide cost-effective continuous improvement

-Reduced churn• Supports patients with personalized interactions on demand
+Reduced churn• Supports consumers with personalized interactions on demand

-Improved employee satisfaction• Automates routine tasks and relieves care team burdens
+Improved employee satisfaction• Automates routine tasks and alleviates care team and contact center burden

 • Delivers intelligent support for clinical interactions